 In terms of its own claims, Neiman Marcus – which ultimately filed for Chapter 11 bankruptcy in a Texas court in May – was served a better hand.
 Just a month later, despite attempts by Marble Ridge to get the court to declare Neiman’s countersuit a Strategic Lawsuit Against Public Participation (“SLAPP”) and dismiss it as against public policy, the court refused to dismiss Neiman Marcus’ counterclaims.
 (A SLAPP is a lawsuit that is filed in retaliation for a party speaking out on a public issue or controversy).

 While the case is still underway in Texas, Neiman Marcus announced on Friday that it has completed its Chapter 11 bankruptcy protection process, emerging from what has been coined “one of the highest-profile retail collapses during the COVID-19 pandemic.”

-As for the implosion of Mable Ridge Capital, whose founder was arrested and charged with fraud, extortion, and obstruction of justice in connection with Neiman Marcus bankruptcy on September 3, that is coming in a follow up next week.
+As for the implosion of Mable Ridge Capital, its founder was arrested and charged with fraud, extortion, and obstruction of justice in connection with Neiman Marcus bankruptcy on September 3.

 *The case is Marble Ridge Capital LP v.
 Neiman Marcus Group Inc., et al, DC-18-18371, 116th Judicial District (Dallas).